PowerActions help you connect Qntrl with third-party applications using secure authorized connections.

-- Configure the action to be performed in the application from a business rule or a blueprint's after transition section.
+- Configure the action to be performed in the application from a Business Rule, a Blueprint after-transition, or a Circuit state.

 - Create a connection to authorize the application's usage in Qntrl.

-The PowerAction gets triggered when the Business Rule or Transition is executed, and the action gets performed in the application via the authorized connection.
+When the configured Business Rule, Blueprint transition, or Circuit state is executed, the PowerAction is triggered and the action is performed in the connected application using the authorized connection.

 Benefits of PowerActions